CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 Maybe disappearing was never a betrayal of the plan.
 Maybe it was the plan.

-The vessel never tried to stop them.
+No one tried to stop them.
 No alarms.
 No locks.
 No retaliation.
 The moment the parent took the child and stepped beyond the edges of observation, the system didn’t react—it recorded.
 As if this, too, had been anticipated.

 Because a species that protects its own, even when watched by something vast and unknowable, isn’t being studied anymore.
 It’s being measured.